 “Integrating the 6 Principles of PRME in Practice through Pragmatic Inquiry – a Sustainable Management Case Study” in the UN PRME Series: Educating for Responsible Management

 The UN Secretariat for Principles for Responsible Management Education (PRME, which has a long development history from the founding of the UN) held its 3rd Global Forum in June 2012 at United Nations Conference on Sustainable Development – Rio +20.

 The purpose of the Global Forum was to test certain ideas of what business schools and management related academic institutions and universities can do to train current and future generations of management leaders to build the foundation for sustainable global economy, society and biosphere challenges.

 For the first time, in the spirit of Pragmatic Inquiry, PRME Global Forum theme was a question – rather than a statement – to frame the Forum:

 “How can PRME facilitate individual and systemic changes in management higher education as the community addresses the vision of sustainable development through responsible management education?”

 Participants were provided with Pre-work hypotheses developed by a steering committee – and based on previous work – to test during the Rio+20 Global Forum.

-Here is the story told by the then director of the PRME Secretariat in the Epilogue of “Learning to Read the Signs” (see books) UN PRME and Pragmatic Inquiry.
+Here is the story of the Global Forum told by the then director of the PRME Secretariat in the Epilogue of “Learning to Read the Signs” (see books) UN PRME and Pragmatic Inquiry.

 Presidio World College launched the first MBA in Sustainable Management in the US in 2003, and announced it to the academic world in 2006 at Oxford University, Department of Educational Studies.
 (The program was “branded” under Presidio School of Management, now called Presidio Graduate School.)